abhisarxverma/DSA-by-heart/Arrays/03-remove_duplicates_sorted_array/README.md

-# Problem: Remove the duplicate elements form the array
+# Problem: Remove the duplicate elements form the sorted array

 ## ✅ Brute
 - Logic - use a set to store the seen numbers and if the number is not seen then add that into vector